 The station’s story cited interviews with Schmitt-Matzen’s wife, Sharon Schmitt-Matzen, as well as a friend identified as Daniel Cunningham.
 It also cited — but did not quote — text messages sent from Eric Schmitt-Matzen’s phone to Cunningham and another friend on the night of the alleged visit, which WBIR said took place in October 2016.
 It does not, however, state whether the station confirmed this account with any healthcare facility.
 Reporter Becca Habegger told us:

 We’re pointing everyone to our web story online and letting that speak for itself.

 Since Schmitt-Matzen has reiterated his account of the visit, we cannot say with absolute certainty that it didn’t happen — nor do we want to have to say it.
 He did not respond to a request for comment from us but did tell the Post:

 If some people want to call me a liar … I can handle that better than I can handle a child in my arms dying.
 It’s sticks and stones.

 However, it’s also impossible to say that it did, because of an apparent lack of vetting of his claims by the multiple media outlets that ran with the story without following up on Venable’s initial reporting or finding a second source for the claim.

-In this way, this particular Santa tale serves an instructive purpose: it shows how an unvetted story can spread regardless of how true it might be, with each news outlet repeating it making it seem that much closer to the truth until it is, at last, uncritically reported as fact.
+In this way, this particular Santa tale served an instructive purpose: it showed how an unvetted story can spread regardless of how true it might be, with each news outlet repeating it making it seem that much closer to the truth until it is, at last, uncritically reported as fact.